Are You Middle-Class? Here's the Most Tax-Friendly State for Your Family

 Is Nevada a good state for middle-class families?

-Of course, before you’re ready for a move to Nevada, there are other important factors to consider.
+Before you’re ready for a move to Nevada, there are other important factors to consider.

-While Kiplinger’s ranking considered state tax burdens, you’ll probably want to research other key considerations, like cost of living, political climate, and crime rates.
+While Kiplinger’s ranking considered state tax burdens, you’ll probably want to research other key considerations, like cost of living, political climate and crime rates.

 - However, Nevada typically receives a lower score in national rankings that compare pre-K-12 education quality and outcomes.

 Ultimately, consider your family’s unique lifestyle and financial needs before deciding to move to a new locale.
-Just because Nevada is generally the most tax-friendly state for middle-class families, it may not be the most optimal state for you and your family.
+Just because Nevada is generally the most tax-friendly state for middle-class families, it might not be the most optimal state for you and your family.

-Note: No matter where you move, federal income taxes still apply, and local taxes may vary.
+Note: No matter where you move, federal income taxes still apply, and local taxes might vary.
 The definition of “middle-income” can also differ greatly.
 For purposes of this ranking, “family” means any household with at least one adult still raising at least one child.
 The amount of taxes paid can vary depending on several factors, including family size and the number of adults in the household who work.
 Full details about the methodology Kiplinger used to rank state tax burdens for this story are available in Kiplinger’s report, Low-Tax States for 'Middle-Class' Families in 2026.

 Read More